Release Day Review

 Startled, I whirl around.

-I wasnt alone, Jude! she’d told me, babbling until she lost consciousness in the ambulance.
-I wasnt alone.
+me, babbling until she lost consciousness in the ambulance.
+I wasn’t

 She had been alone that night.